Varun487/DataAnalytics_PairTradingModels/README.md

 5. Choose and find 10 stock pairs and the periods in which they are highly correlated and co-integrated.
 6. Create Bollinger Bands for chosen stocks to help aid visualization - Calculate the 20 Day Moving Average for all companies closing prices along with the 1, 2, 3 standard deviation prices above and below the share price.
 7. Show that visually the shares in a particular pair move in tandem.
-8. Perform pair trading and generate orders for these 5 stock pairs according to z-score.
+8. Perform pair trading and generate orders for all pairs according to z-score.
 9. Also add appropriate visualizations to the creation of orders.

 ## Models

 ###### Create ML models for all chosen stocks and predict values for the decided prediction week for each pair

-#### STATUS - Completed for 0/5 pairs
+#### STATUS - Completed for 0/4 pairs

 1. Decide the week of prediction for all pairs.
 2. For each stock, generate 4 models